kristosh/kristosh.github.io/_pages/about.md

 Currently, I am working as a lecturer at the LIACS institute in Leiden University.
 The courses that I am involved are: machine learning, probability theory, Essentials of programming and explainable AI.

-My research interests convey the following topics: explainable AI, affective computing and AI alignment.
+My research interests include explainable AI, affective computing, large language models and AI alignment.